AlexeyMK/alexeymk.com/_posts/2023-11-28-should-this-be-an-ab-test.md

 >
 > -- 1 Thessalonians 5:21, New Testament, King James Bible

-Read enough online advice and you’ll either end up Steve Jobs telling you to test nothing, or God telling you test everything.
+Read enough online advice and you’ll either end up with Steve Jobs telling you to test nothing, or God telling you test everything.
 Choosing between God and Steve Jobs as a higher authority for tech advice is tricky.

 Luckily, you won’t have to - they’re both wrong!
 As with most things, there is a right time and place for A/B testing.
 It depends.